Most people think they would know if they had a sexually transmitted infection (STI) . . . Wrong!

 Lots of people are confused about getting tested for STIs.
 For example, you may think your annual medical check-up will include tests for STIs, especially if your healthcare provider knows you are sexually active.
 The fact is that some providers might test for some infections when you come in for a regular check-up, while others do not test for any STI unless you ask them to.

-If you’ve had unprotected sex, have a new partner (or more than one partner), or for any reason are worried you have been exposed to an STI, talk to your healthcare provider about getting tested be tested for these leading common STIs: chlamydia, gonorrhea, HIV, herpes, HPV, syphilis and trichomoniasis.
+If you’ve had unprotected sex, have a new partner (or more than one partner), or for any reason are worried you have been exposed to an STI, talk to your healthcare provider about getting tested be tested for these leading common STIs: chlamydia, gonorrhea, HIV, herpes, HPV, syphilis, and trichomoniasis.
 If your healthcare provider feels you do not need to be checked for some of these, you will at least know which ones you were tested for and which ones you were not.

 Getting tested can be quick and easy.
-Depending on what you are being tested for,, your provider may take a blood sample, a swab, or ask you to pee in a cup.
+Depending on what you are being tested for, your provider may take a blood sample, a swab, or ask you to pee in a cup.
 Easy!

-You can talk to your healthcare prvider about testing, or you can search for a clinic near you using the search tool below (provided by the Centers for Disease Control and Prevention).
+You can talk to your healthcare provider about testing, or you can search for a clinic near you using the search tool below (provided by the Centers for Disease Control and Prevention).
 Just enter your zip code to find a local testing site.